1.010 Probability and Causal Inference

-Introduces probability and statistics with an emphasis on understanding, quantifying, and modeling uncertainty in an engineering context.
-Topics include events and their probability, the total probability and Bayes' theorems, discrete and continuous random variables and vectors, covariance, correlations, and conditional analysis.
-Random sampling, estimation of distribution parameters (method of moments, maximum likelihood, Bayesian estimation), and simple and multiple linear regression.
-Concepts illustrated with examples from various areas of engineering and everyday life.
-Integrates applications with data collection, statistical computing, and graphics.
+Introduces probability and causal inference with an emphasis on understanding, quantifying, and modeling uncertainty and cause-effect relationships in an engineering context.
+Topics in the first half include events and their probability, the total probability and Bayes' theorems, discrete and continuous random variables and vectors, and conditional analysis.
+Topics in the second half include covariance, correlation, regression analysis, causality analysis, structural causal models, interventions, and hypothesis testing.
+Concepts illustrated through data and applications.

 This class has 18.02 as a prerequisite.